The Plenitude of Distraction

 This is a jewel of a book—an appropriately meandering reflection on the benefits of diversion, detour, boredom, and disorientation.
 In a culture wedded to attention and purposefulness, we have forgotten how valuable it can to be choose the indirect route, to allow ourselves to get lost.
 The Plenitude of Distractionruminates on the links between creativity and openness.
 How might one wander willfully, or achieve a state of “disengaged engagement”?
 Marina Van Zuylen shows how creativity and insight come to those who are willing to turn away from the always-urgent demands of the task-oriented life.
 The volume is itself an associative flânerie through the minds of Montaigne, Nietzsche, Hume, Cervantès, Dickens, Eliot, and more.
 This book plucks a small pleasure from the talons of the relentless, reasonable demands of every day.

-Professor of French and Director of the Center for Global and Regional Studies, Carleton College
+Scott Carpenter, Professor of French and Director of the Center for Global and Regional Studies, Carleton College